henrrs/aip/README.md

 export GOOGLE_APPLICATION_CREDENTIALS=$PWD/your-service-key.json
 ```

+Please be careful about IAM least privilege recomendations for your service account key.
+Be sure that you're only giving the needed permission for it.
+If you have any doubt about least privilege principle, take a look [here](https://cloud.google.com/iam/docs/recommender-overview).

 2. For development purposes you should also follow the instructions shown [here](https://golang.org/doc/gopath_code) in order to be able to install and test the CLI accordingly.

 ## :white_check_mark: Usage example